-- 1. The MBA Programmes are to be delivered fully online in collaboration with Higher Education Partnership (HEP) and have a modular delivery pattern, which include modules at 15 credits.
-The delivery pattern follows the Carousel Model, which encompasses a framework of eight 15 credit modules depending on the programme, before moving on to the three core research and Dissertation modules.
+- The MBA Programmes are to be delivered fully online and have a modular delivery pattern, which include modules at 15 credits.
+The delivery pattern follows the Carousel Model, which encompasses a framework of eight 15 credit modules depending on the student subject route before moving on to the three core research and Dissertation modules.
 This distance learning programme offers high levels of support and flexibility through a modular delivery pattern enabling students to work at a pace that suits their individual preferences'. - 2.
 They develop the individual profile of the student and incorporate several instances where the student is able to analyse contemporary business situations to provide judgements and solutions which reflect organisational procedures. - 3.
 The programmes have been designed to draw upon The Institute of Directors Competency Framework which incorporates distinctive areas of knowledge, skills and mind-set traits which contribute to effective performance at a senior level within an organisation. - 4.
 There is a mix of traditional 'hard core' academic business Master's modules consisting of Strategy, Finance, Marketing and HRM which continue to be the foundation for this type of programme.
-The programmes offer other modules, drawing on a wide range of bodies of knowledge, which reflect the context within which an organisation is required to trade.
+The programme routes offer other modules, drawing on a wide range of bodies of knowledge, which reflect the context within which an organisation is required to trade.
 The outcome is a rounded business outlook with insights into corporate governance, environmental concerns, marketing and HRM perspectives within a framework of effective and critical reflective practice.
 As the programme is intended for online delivery, E Learning is central with the flexibility which is embedded into the programmes utilising technology throughout the delivery.
-This enables material to be available for students to access at convenient times and re-visit material independently as part of their independent studies and for revision purposes.

-- 5. The inclusion of the Marketing programme is particularly distinctive and is readily embedded within the programme.
+This enables material to be available for students to access at convenient times and re-visit material independently as part of their independent studies and for revision purposes. - 5.
+The inclusion of the Marketing route is particularly distinctive and is readily embedded within the programme.
 The overarching teaching and learning strategy which encompasses current business issues together with issues arising within the students' workplaces, if, and where appropriate.
-This ensures the three-fold framework of skills, mind-set and knowledge are oriented towards this particular body of knowledge throughout the duration of the taught element of the programme for students electing to take this programme.
-When progressing to the dissertation, there would be a clear expectation for the student's research questions to focus on a topic that would benefit from research into Marketing. - 6.
-Similarly, the HRM programme is of increasing relevance where people are the foundation of a vibrant world economy and requires a mind-set that is supported by an understanding of HRM practices where transferable business knowledge and key management skills are important.
+This ensures the three-fold framework of skills, mind-set and knowledge are oriented towards this particular body of knowledge throughout the duration of the taught element of the programme for students electing to take this route.
+When progressing to the dissertation route there would be a clear expectation for the student's research questions to focus on a topic that would benefit from research into Marketing. - 6.
+Similarly, the HRM route is of increasing relevance where people are the foundation of a vibrant world economy and requires a mind-set that is supported by an understanding of HRM practices where transferable business knowledge and key management skills are important.
 During the generic taught modules students will be encouraged and supported to bring HRM issues into classroom debate as a pre-curser to including and emphasising current issues in their assignments.
-When reaching the dissertation stage, again there would be a clear expectation that HRM students would base their dissertations on a research topic that is of international relevance. - 7.
-Adopting this differentiation strategy throughout the duration of the programme provides flexibility for individual student aspirations and a clear distinction between the programmes.
+When reaching the dissertation stage, again there would be a clear expectation that HRM students would base their dissertations on a research topic that is of international relevance.